 Extending to 5.21 acres (2.11ha) or thereby including a building plot, this newly fenced field is of permanent arable grassland.
 The field, shown in blue on the map, is relatively flat around the house plot, with the rest of the land sloping gently down towards the sea.

-A new home erected on this site would enjoy spectacular sea views out over Furrowend Bay towards Orkney West Mainland and the north isles of Gairsay, Rousay and Egilsay, with smaller islets in the foreground.
-The process for permission for Planning in Principle for a single house in the 1600 square metre plot outlined in red on the attached map has been started.
-It is hoped to be completed in January/February 2019.
+A new home erected on this site will enjoy spectacular sea views out over Furrowend Bay towards Orkney West Mainland and the north isles of Gairsay, Rousay and Egilsay, with smaller islets in the foreground.
+There is planning in principle (OIC ref 18/517/PIP) to erect a dwellinghouse upon the site bordered in red on the plan.
+Purchasers will require full planning consent and a building warrant before they can commence building.

 The land is presently in permanent grass, and has a water trough and brand new fencing all around, erected in October 2018.
 The field can be cropped or grazed as required, and has been grazed and cropped for hay and silage in recent years.
 The fencing is full height Rylock mesh with a barbed wire at the bottom and two at the top, providing an excellent stock proof enclosure for both cattle, or sheep or other livestock.
 The property is entered by way of two new double gates off the public road in the south east corner of the field.

 Mains electricity and water services are very close by, electricity within 100 metres and mains water runs adjacent to the plot.

 Furrowend is approximately two miles from the pier and Balfour village where most of the islands amenities are located.

 Shapinsay is one of Orkney’s inner north isles.
 It is connected to Orkney Mainland and the counties capital Kirkwall by a modern scheduled roll on/roll off car and passenger ferry.
 The ferry runs 6 daily return journeys.
 Each trip takes approximately 25 minutes.